 About Tardes Castle

-The Château de Tardes is a converted 13th century castle in the commune of Saint-Macaire in the Gironde département of France.
+Tardes Castle or Château de Tardes is a converted 13th century castle in the commune of Saint-Macaire in the Gironde département of France.
 Built between the 13th and 14th centuries as a medieval stronghold, in the 16th century the building was converted into a Renaissance-style mansion.

-The building is not open to the public.
-It was classified as a monument historique for its tower and well by the French Ministry of Culture on 21 October 1997.
+The castle, not open to the public, was classified as a monument historique for its tower and well by the French Ministry of Culture on 21 October 1997.